-- A. Homework is to be assigned Monday through Friday of each week. - B. Every student is issued an agenda book and expected to record all assignments in the agenda.
-Students are required to review the agenda with a parent/guardian every school night and have the parent/guardian sign the agenda every school night. - C. Homework is a reflection of curriculum taught and should either reinforce or enrich skills taught by the teacher.
+- A. Homework is to be assigned Monday through Friday of each week. - B. Every student is expected to record all assignments electronically through Google Classroom or Google Calendar. - C. Homework is a reflection of curriculum taught and should either reinforce or enrich skills taught by the teacher.
 Projects may be homework assignments. - D. Summer Homework Projects will be assigned every June and are required to be turned in to the September teachers.
 The Summer Homework Projects will be graded in September and considered a major grade for the first report card.